 Public Link: A URL that allows non-Content Automation users to view documents.

 Review: To assess something with the intention of approving to allow users to export their document(s) The assessment may also involve instituting change/s to the document on the user's behalf and/or requesting changes to be made before approval.

 Reviewer: The user who reviews a document, determining if it can be approved or if it requires changes to be made before it can be approved and therefore exported.

 Reviews Inbox: Other team members' documents you have been requested to review.

 Reviews Outbox: Documents you have created and asked be reviewed by another team member.

 Review Summary: A request’s history - including activity and changes made.

 Requester: The user who requests a document to be reviewed for approval.

-Smart Input: Predefined data that can be automatically populated into a template to prevent a user from entering in the content manually e.g. a business email that automatically gets added onto all marketing collateral.
+Smart Input: Predefined data that can be automatically populated into a template to prevent a user from entering the content manually e.g. a business email that automatically gets added to all marketing collateral.

 Team: A selection of users belonging to a certain department, location or sub-brand.